geeknik/my-awesome-stars/topics.md

 ## chrome-extension

-- [thepersonalaicompany/amurex](https://github.com/thepersonalaicompany/amurex) - World's first AI meeting copilot → The Open Source Executive Assistant (Coming Soon)
+- [thepersonalaicompany/amurex](https://github.com/thepersonalaicompany/amurex) - World's first AI meeting copilot → The Invisible Companion for Work + Life
 - [insin/control-panel-for-twitter](https://github.com/insin/control-panel-for-twitter) - Browser extension which gives you more control over your Twitter timeline and adds missing features and UI improvements - for desktop and mobile
 - [molvqingtai/WebChat](https://github.com/molvqingtai/WebChat) - 💬 Chat with anyone on any website.
 - [ste-xx/gist-userscript-manager](https://github.com/ste-xx/gist-userscript-manager) - Userscript manager which based on Github Gist